camunda/camunda-bpm-platform/spin/docs/user-guide/json/reading-json.md

 }
 ```

-So lets see how we can manipulate this list in some examples.
+So let's see how we can manipulate this list in some examples.

 ### Example 1 - Get the index of testdata2 and the last occurrence of '1':